Want a BEAM class at your location?

 BEAM recruits real engineers who are accomplished in their industry.
 We have instructors with the 3P's: Patents, Published, & PhDs -oh my!

-In the above picture, Dr. Dalar Nazarian from Praxair Inc. shows high school girls how to connect gears, motors, and electronics to build robots for their upcoming FIRST Robotics Competition.
+In the above picture, Dr. Dalar Nazarian from Praxair Inc. shows high school girls how to connect gears, motors, and electronics to build robots for their FIRST Robotics Competition (below).

-When students learn real-life skills from the best of the best, they see their own potential, allowing them to be empowered, successful, and flourish!
+When students learn real-life skills from the best of the best, they see their own potential, allowing them to be empowered, be successful, and to flourish!

 Contact our Program Director Dr. Paul Spitale for more information: